 On Bona Fide and higher paid accounts we enforce the secure collection of data.
-Forms will be served across a protected, 128-bit SSL connection that encrypts the data before it is sent to our servers.
+Forms will be served across a protected, 256-bit SSL connection that encrypts the data before it is sent to our servers.
 SSL ensures that any wrong-doer who may be listening in to your network traffic is not able to actually read the data being submitted to the form.

 Additionally, we're offering encrypted data storage to select plans.
 Our SSL offering transmit the data securely, and we're confident it will remain secure on our servers.
 However, some data is so sensitive that stricter requirements are in place.
 That is where encrypted data storage comes in.
 On up to 5 fields per form, eligible accounts will be able to encrypt the data storage.
-This means that sensitive data such as social security numbers will not be compromised even if our physical server is stolen.

 Automated spam plagues the integrity of many forms across the Internet and acts as a major annoyance to many administrators.
 At Wufoo, we've developed a Smart CAPTCHA system that makes it hard for robots to fill out your form, but keeps it easy for humans to fill out.

 We've also implemented multiple coding checks along the submission process to see if the submission came from a human using a web browser.
 In the worst cases, if spam does get through, we have a very accommodating support team willing to help identify the root cause and credit your account.